goldiloxio/lib-deepdocs-js/README.md

 This installs a command called `deepdocs` that you can include in your `package.json` file and call the build function by providing a source path.

 ## Examples
+Add as a script to your package.json file
 ```json
 "deepdocs": "deepdocs build --path ./src"